turingschool/backend-curriculum-site/module4/lessons/unit_testing_express_server.md

 The status code is the very least we can test for.
 If you have a custom 404 error page, then you can also test for the contents of the page.

-When you run the tests with `mocha`, you should see something like:
+When you run the tests with `NODE_ENV=test mocha --exit`, you should see something like:

 ```shell